Nice House of Plastics are a manufacturer of household and industrial plastic Items, providing the East African Region.

 The company produces a wide range of products, supporting industries ranging from Agricultural, Dental, Packaging, Tableware, Furniture and more.

-So we started to look around again and while we were looking we came across Market Dojo.
-I hadn’t previously heard of Market Dojo but our now Account Manager Eve, convinced us to give it a go.”
+So we started to look around again and while we were looking we came across Sourcing Dojo.
+I hadn’t previously heard of Sourcing Dojo but our now Account Manager Eve, convinced us to give it a go.”

 But how did a company with limited experience in eSourcing come to the conclusion of needing a specialist solution?